 - Prepare the pie filling.
 In one bowl large mixing bowl, combine the sliced apples with both sugars, the cinnamon, ginger and nutmeg.
 Stir together and let it sit for one hour.
 In another bowl, combine the strawberries, sugar and lemon juice and allow it to sit for the same amount of time as the apples.

 - When the hour is up, preheat the oven to 400 F. Drain the liquid from both fruits into a saucepan set over medium-high heat on the stove.
 Combine the apples and strawberries together in one bowl.
-Simmer the liquid on the stove until the liquid is reduced by half, about 10-15 minutes.
-Once reduced, add the liquid back to the fruits, along with 2 tablespoons of cornstarch, and stir together.
+Make a slurry of 2 tablespoons cornstarch with 1/4 cup water, then simmer it together with the liquid from the fruits, cooking until the liquid is reduced by half, about 10-15 minutes.
+Once reduced, add the liquid back to the fruits, and stir together.

 - Butter or grease a 9 or 10″ pie plate and roll out one pie crust to a 12″ circle.
 Place this circle gently into the buttered pie plate, trimming the edges with a sharp knife.
 Empty the strawberry apple filling into the crust.
 Dot the top of the filling with the diced butter pieces.
 Roll out the second pie crust, and either plate it right on top of the filling, or cut it into strips to create a lattice.
 If placing the crust directly on top, cut a few slits into the top to allow steam to vent.
 Pinch the edges of the crusts together, sealing them.
 Using a pastry brush, cover the top crust with the beaten egg.
 If desired, sprinkle the top of the pie with a bit of sugar.